|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 IBS is more common in women.
 It typically begins in young adulthood.

-These factors may increase your chance of developing IBS:
+Factors that may increase your chances of IBS:

 Symptoms usually come and go, and range from mild to severe.
 They include: